MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-The architecture features the following best practices:
+Consider the following best practices when you deploy this solution:

-- All the virtual network traffic into the front-end application tier is protected by [WAF on Azure Front Door](/azure/web-application-firewall/afds/afds-overview).
+- Use [Azure Web Application Firewall on Azure Front Door](/azure/web-application-firewall/afds/afds-overview) to protect all the virtual network traffic that flows into the front-end application tier.
-- No outbound Internet traffic is allowed from the database tier.
+- Don't allow outbound internet traffic to flow from the database tier.
-- No access to private storage is allowed from public.
-You should disable public access to resources and use Private Endpoints for components Database for MySQL, Cache for Redis, Key Vault, Container Registry.
+- Don't allow public access to private storage.
+Disable public access to resources, and use private endpoints for the following components: Azure Database for MySQL, Azure Cache for Redis, Key Vault, and Container Registry.
 For more information, see [Azure Private Link](/azure/private-link/private-link-overview).

-For more information about WordPress security, see [General WordPress security&performance tips](./wordpress-overview-content.md#general-wordpress-security-and-performance-tips) and [Azure Security Documentation][security].
+For more information about WordPress security, see [General WordPress security and performance tips](../../guide/infrastructure/wordpress-overview.yml#general-wordpress-security-and-performance-tips) and [Azure security documentation][security].

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-Review the following cost considerations:
+Review the following cost considerations when you deploy this solution:

-- **Traffic expectations (GB/month):** How much traffic are you expecting in terms of GB/month?
-The amount of traffic has the biggest effect on your cost, as it determines the number of AKS nodes and price for outbound data transfer.
-Additionally, it directly correlates with the amount of data that is surfaced via the CDN, where are outbound data transfer costs cheaper.
+- **Traffic expectations (GB/month):** Your traffic volume is the factor with the greatest effect on your cost.
+The amount of traffic that you receive determines the number of AKS nodes that you need and the price for outbound data transfer.
+The traffic volume also directly correlates with the amount of data that's provided by your content delivery network, where outbound data transfer costs are cheaper.
-- **Amount of hosted data:** It's important to consider how much data you're hosting since Azure NetApp Files pricing is based on reserved capacity.
-To optimize costs, you need to reserve the minimum capacity needed for your data.
+- **Amount of hosted data:** It's important to consider how much data that you host, because Azure NetApp Files pricing is based on reserved capacity.
+To optimize costs, reserve the minimum capacity that you need for your data.
-- **Writes percentage:** Consider how much new data are you going to be writing to your website and the cost to store it.
-For multi-region deployments, new data written to your website correlates with how much data is mirrored across the regions.
+- **Write percentage:** Consider how much new data you write to your website and the cost to store it.
+For multi-region deployments, the amount of new data that you write to your website correlates with the amount of data that's mirrored across your regions.
-- **Static versus dynamic content:** You should monitor your database storage performance and capacity to see if a cheaper SKU can support your site.
-The database stores dynamic content and the CDN caches static content.
+- **Static versus dynamic content:** Monitor your database storage performance and capacity to see whether a cheaper SKU can support your site.
+The database stores dynamic content, and the content delivery network caches static content.
-- **AKS cluster optimalization:** To optimize your AKS cluster costs, follow the general tips for AKS, such as VM sizes, Azure Reservations, and other tips.
-For more information, see [AKS Cost Optimization](/azure/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service#cost-optimization).
+- **AKS cluster optimization:** To optimize your AKS cluster costs, follow general tips for AKS, such as guidance about VM size and Azure reservations.
+For more information, see [AKS cost optimization](/azure/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service#cost-optimization).

 ## Contributors